Top 10 Things To Do In Byron Bay

 1. Cape Byron Lighthouse – This is the most popular attraction you can visit whilst in Byron, and you’ve probably seen plenty of awesome sunrise and sunset shots from here!
 The Cape Byron Lighthouse was built at the beginning of the 19th century, and until 1989 there were keepers operating the lights inside.
 Now it’s all automated, power of technology, hey?
 We recommend starting your day bright n' early and heading up the coastal walk from the main beach, then hopefully be rewarded with an epic sunrise.
 If you’re not much of a morning person then rest assured that the sunset views as equally breathtaking.
 On your way up you’ll also notice the sign stating it's Australia’s most easterly point, which is pretty cool and makes for a great photo opportunity.

-3. Surf – Whether you're a total beginner or absolute pro, Byron is an awesome place to surf.
-The Pass is our surf spot of choice because it’s suited to everyone.
-If you can only just about manage to get your board (like some of us), or are confident riding those waves, you’ll have a great time at The Pass.
-The guys at Mojo Surf are always available for lessons if you want to brush up (or gain) some skills.
-There are a few other great surf areas around, but the another amazing thing about The Pass is that it’s not always just people out there, you'll often spot dolphins!
-The Pass is located on the way up to the Cape Byron Lighthouse so you can always just pause and take in the views from the huge viewing rock platform whilst en route.
+3. Surf – Whether you're a total beginner or absolute pro, Byron and beyond is an awesome place to surf.
+If you can only just about manage to get on your board (like some of us) or you are confident riding those waves, you’ll have a great time with the guys at Mojosurf.
+They are always available for lessons if you want to brush up (or gain) some skills.
+Surfing in Byron can be super crowded so the crew at Mojo take you surfing at surrounding beaches where the waves are epic making it the perfect learn to surf waves.

 For those of you who've dreamed of escaping the real world to become a beach bum, or who just want to see a more alternative side of Oz, Byron is the place to check out!
 If you're keen on exploring this part of Australia and want all the boring stuff taken care of, we've created some self-guided packages to make sure you're spending every minute doing the fun things.
 What are you waiting for?